SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 like a lot of economists who came out of the anti-marxist classical schools, he tends to shy away from recognizing the role of governments as the currency monopolists.

+(Curiously though, most Marxists *also* shy away from recognizing government as the currency monopolist, for the opposite ideological reasons.
+I guess being on opposite sides of a class war can make people equally delusional.)

+The sad thing about that last parenthetical remark is that neither marxists nor anti-marxists *need* to believe in the myth that money is a private creation of banks.
+It helps both their cases if they recognize the MMT reality.
+You will not win the class war by relying upon a myth, because the other side will always grab an advantage by abandoning the myth and going to reality-based war.

 ### Misunderstanding energy

 This is just  a side note, but an important one, it perhaps concerns one other veil